-Paul M. Richter, Jr. has been practicing intellectual property law at Kenyon and Kenyon LLP since he graduated from law school in 1992.
-Mr. Richter primarily focuses on litigating patent cases before the federal courts, both at the trial and appellate levels.
-His patent litigation experience extends to many different practice areas, with particular expertise in the biotechnology, chemical, medical product, agricultural, and pharmaceutical industries.
+Paul Richter has been practicing all aspects of intellectual property law at Kenyon for over 20 years.
+As part of his practice, Mr. Richter regularly litigates patent cases before the federal courts in many different technical areas, with particular expertise in the biotechnology, chemical, agricultural, medical device, and pharmaceutical industries.

-Prior to joining Kenyon and Kenyon LLP, Mr. Richter worked as a chemical engineer, where he carried out complex research and development activities in the high explosives industry.
+Prior to joining Kenyon, Mr. Richter worked as a chemical engineer, where he carried out research and development activities in the high explosives industry.